Camping Survival Essentials - Gears, Tips, and Preparation

 1. Choose a camping location and make a reservation.

-Essentially, prior to visiting a camping area, you really want to pick whether you want to spend time away from home or, on the other hand, if you would prefer to remain nearby.
+Essentially, before visiting a camping area, you should decide whether to spend time away from home or prefer to remain nearby.

 2. Consider the amenities at the campsite.